 The following excerpt that I found in the Liverpool Mercury also paints a worrying picture of racism in Ford Street just a few years before the 1881 census was taken.
 We don’t know if Emma lived in the street at the time of this incident but it’s a dangerous backdrop for anyone to live amongst, let alone a child without the care or protection of her parents.

-The Ford Street household where Emma lived in 1881 was run by Mrs Singleton, a widow of a sailor from St Vincent, and consisted of three mariners from the Bahamas as lodgers, Mrs Singleton’s 14 year old daughter Elizabeth, and an adult woman with whom I can’t trace any connection to young Emma.
-There is no sign of Emma’s mother or father (whose name has discreetly been omitted from all certificates thus far), she is listed as a boarder rather than, say, niece or adopted daughter suggests than Emma isn’t any relation to Mrs Singleton.
+The Ford Street household where Emma lived in 1881 was run by Mrs Singleton, a widow of a sailor from St Vincent, and accommodated three mariners from the Bahamas as lodgers, Mrs Singleton’s 14 year old daughter Elizabeth, and an adult woman with whom I can’t trace any connection to young Emma.
+There is no sign of Emma’s mother or father, whose name has discreetly been omitted from all certificates thus far.
+The fact that she is listed as a boarder rather than, say, niece or adopted daughter suggests than Emma isn’t any relation to Mrs Singleton.
 Even ‘visitor’ on a census would usually imply it’s a family friend staying with the household.
 However, it is possible that Mrs Singleton was acting as a foster parent through a practice known as ‘boarding out’ whereby the Parish sent orphans from the Workhouse to live with a family in the community but that would be virtually impossible for me to establish.

 The only consolation to my mind at this point is that Emma has the company of Mrs Singleton’s teenage daughter Elizabeth, who I hope was like a big sister to her in what would otherwise seem to be a lonely start in life.

 In Part Two I’d like to share with you what I found out next – and perhaps more importantly what I couldn’t find out – about Emma’s life.